We each have a responsibility to make the planet a healthier, happier place.

 Numerous attempts at mediation led by the IGAD (Intergovernmental Authority on Development) in Addis Ababa, Ethiopia, have led to several ceasefires being signed - however, to date, these agreements have not been respected by the warring parties.

 Since the outbreak of fighting, bases of the United Nations Mission in South Sudan (UNMISS) became places of refuge for the ethnic minorities of each town.
-As of early 2017, the estimated number of displaced persons and refugees is over 3 million and growing.
-The estimated number of people facing severe food insecurity is at almost 5 million and a famine has formally been declared in parts of the country by the United Nations.
+As of 2018, the estimated number of displaced persons and refugees is over 4 million and growing.
+The estimated number of people facing severe food insecurity is at now over 5 million (48% of the population) and a famine has formally been declared in parts of the country by the United Nations.